 The battery life is the only real disappointment, as tests from numerous outlets and user reviews have shown that it just doesn’t live up to the 10.5 hours of use Microsoft claims it can manage.
 That and the conspicuous lack of a Thunderbolt port mean stop this otherwise excellent, if somewhat safe, tablet from climbing higher in our rankings.

-5. Kindle Oasis: Best e-Reader
+7. Kindle Oasis: Best e-Reader

 The Kindle Oasis is one for the bibliophiles out there, the book lovers who don't care about watching Amazon Prime Video or listening to Spotify.
 They want to read books all day, every day.
-If that sounds like you, the you're in for a treat.
+If that sounds like you, then you're in for a treat.

 The Kindle Oasis also has another unique design feature - a bump on the rear of the tablet that makes it easier to grip and hold for long periods of time.
 This is a bit of a "love it or hate it" addition though, so we'd recommend trying one out before buying if you're unsure.

 Considering that it's just an e-reader and doesn't offer the same flexibility as a regular tablet, the Kindle Oasis is mighty expensive though, with price staring at $250.
 As a result, this is a specialist product, but it's excellent at what it does.

 - Read our Kindle Oasis (2019 model) review